 Let’s get one thing straight.
 There’s a reason zombie films are so popular; they allow us to experience a global catastrophe we’ve been secretly worrying about, without actually having to live it ourselves.

-Horror lets us reflect on our daily fears and anxieties, which is what I love most about the genre.
+Horror lets us reflect on our daily fears and anxieties.
 Zombie films, in particular, represent the contemporary fear that society will collapse and we’ll all be overrun by hordes of the undead, hungry for our brains.
-Due to the sheer number of zombie films, I’m not messing around – meaning I’m only listing the very best.
+Due to the sheer number of zombie films, I’m not messing around.
+This means I’m only listing the very best.
 So whatever your taste, here are the essentials (no spoilers)…

 Night of the Living Dead (1968)

 Probably one of the most important horror films ever, George A. Romero’s A Night of the Living Dead more or less invented the modern zombie concept.
 Should I even need to explain the plot?
 To horror fans, it needs no introduction.
 I’ll just say that the dead rise from their graves, attack the living and chaos ensues.
 It’s the quintessential zombie flick and its influence can be felt all over the horror genre.